marshi/AffectedModuleLintSample/README.md

 Sample project for making runAffectedLint task using [dropbox/AffectedModuleDetector](https://github.com/dropbox/AffectedModuleDetector).

-dropbox/AffectedModuleDetector have API which detect affected modules.
+dropbox/AffectedModuleDetector has API which detect affected modules.

-The API can be also used to execute lint task to only affected modules.
+The API can also be used to execute lint task to only affected modules.

 ## how to run